The Appointment Process

 Programme Structure Changes and/or Increase in Student Numbers

-External Examiners’ contracts and fees for undergraduate programmes are based on information provided by Colleges/Schools at the time of appointment.
+External Examiners’ contracts and fees for undergraduate programmes are based on information provided by Faculties at the time of appointment.
 Should these arrangements change significantly, please contact Academic Quality Services with the relevant information so that the contract might be amended accordingly.

 The maximum fee payable per External Examiner at undergraduate and postgraduate taught level is £750.
-Should fees reach this maximum figure, Academic Quality Services will contact the College/School to recommend that an additional External Examiner be appointed to share the load.
+Should fees reach this maximum figure, Academic Quality Services will contact the Faculty to recommend that an additional External Examiner be appointed to share the load.